Lake R'Kiz

-Lake R'Kiz or Rkiz is a lake in southern Mauritania with an area of 12,970 ha.
+Lake R'Kiz or Rkiz, historically known as Lake Cayor or Cayar, is a lake in southern Mauritania with an area of 12,970 ha.

 Ecology

 Since the lake is fed by surplus water from the Senegal River, during the rainy season it can increase to a maximum length of 34 km and a width of up to 8 km, while the water level can fluctuate by as much as 4.29 m.

-In the marshland along its fringes, Phragmite and Typha reeds are growing, which are cut for thatching.
-Several species of birds are present, as are numerous snakes and small mammals such as otters and mongoose.
+In the marshland along its fringes, Phragmites and Typha reeds are growing, which are cut for thatching.
+Several species of snakes, and small mammals such as otters and mongooses, are present.
 Slender-snouted crocodiles can also be found.
+The lake has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of non-breeding western swamphens, as well as wintering garganeys and northern pintails.

 Economy

 The lake has been used for fishing, but agriculture is also prevalent.

 Although the region has seen several agriculture projects aimed at benefiting farmers both by the Islamic Development Bank and The Food Crisis Prevention Network, like elsewhere in Mauritania, as of 2017 significant portions of the local population continued to suffer from living conditions comparable to modern slavery.